 ABSTRACT

-Effect of prey density on biology and functional response of green lacewing, Mallada boninensis (Okamato) (Neuroptera: Chrysopidae) was studied in the laboratory of Agricultural Entomology, Tamil Nadu Agricultural university.
+Effect of prey density on biology and functional response of green lacewing, Mallada boninensis (Okamato) (Neuroptera: Chrysopidae) was studied in the laboratory.
 Newly emerged larvae of M. boninensis were fed 20, 30, 40, 50, 60, 70, 80, 90 and 100 fresh eggs of Corcyra cephalonica (Lepidoptera: Gelechiidae) in plastic vials.
-It was observed that the prey density had a significant effect on positive consumption rate, development and fecundity of M. boninensis In general maximum consumption with shortest developmental time, maximum fecundity and longest adult longevity were observed as prey density increased.
+It was observed that the prey density had a significant effect on positive consumption rate, development and fecundity of M. boninensis.
+In general, maximum consumption with shortest developmental time, maximum fecundity and longest adult longevity were observed as prey density increased.
 In all the treatments, predatory potential was high when the prey density was raised.
 Daily predation rate of M. boninensis increased slowly during the first two instars and reached to its peak in the third larval instar.
 The results indicated that M. boninensis feeding potential and developmental period may vary from 6.00±0.01 to 11.33±0.02 days based on food density and having difference in per day consumption also.
-Maximum consumption 87.88±0.01 eggs/ day were observed in 100 Corcyra eggs/day treatment followed by 90 eggs/day (79.33±0.05 eggs) and 80 egg day-1 (69.75 ±0.03 eggs).
+Maximum consumption of 87.88±0.01 eggs/ day was observed in 100 Corcyra eggs/day treatment followed by 90 eggs/day (79.33±0.05 eggs) and 80 egg day-1 (69.75 ±0.03 eggs).

 Keywords: Corcyra cephalonica, Chrysopidae, Prey density, Lacewing, Mallada boninensis